-Jordan Maxwell - David Icke - John Keats - William Herschel - Carl Sagan TV - BBC Horizon - Solar Empire TV - Universe & The Universe TV - Birth of the Solar System TV - Brian Cox TV - Extreme Universe TV - How the Universe Works TV - Mark Russell - Bonnie Buratti & Encyclopaedia Britannica - David Hughes - Iain Stewart TV - Inside the Real Saudi Arabia: Why I Had to Leave TV -
+Jordan Maxwell - David Icke - John Keats - William Herschel - Carl Sagan TV - Horizon TV - Solar Empire TV - Universe & The Universe TV - Birth of the Solar System TV - Brian Cox TV - Extreme Universe TV - How the Universe Works TV - Mark Russell - Bonnie Buratti & Encyclopaedia Britannica - David Hughes - Iain Stewart TV - Secrets of the Solar System TV -

 Far sunken from the healthy breath of morn,

 Far from the fiery noon, and eve’s one star,

 Sat grey-haired Saturn, quiet as a stone.
 John Keats, Hyperion: A Fragment

 There is not perhaps another object in the heavens that presents us with such a variety of extraordinary phenomena as the planet Saturn: a magnificent globe, encompassed by a stupendous double ring: attended by seven satellites: ornamented with equatorial belts: compressed at the poles: turning upon its axis: mutually eclipsing its ring and satellites, and eclipsed by them: the most distant of the rings also turning upon its axis, and the same taking place with the farthest of the satellites: all the parts of the system of Saturn occasionally reflecting light to each other: the rings and moons illuminating the nights of the Saturnian: the globe and satellites enlightening the dark parts of the rings: and the planet and rings throwing back the sun's beams upon the moons, when they are deprived of them at the time of their conjunctions.
 Sir William Herschel, A Monthly Record of Science